virtualstaticvoid/heroku-docker-r/MIGRATING.md

 This guide is for migrating existing R applications which make use of the [heroku-buildpack-r][1] on Heroku.

-Follow these steps to define the docker image and deployment configuration for your application.
+Follow these steps to migrate your R application to use the Heroku `container` stack.

-_NOTE_: Docker *is not required* to be installed on your machine, unless you need to build and run the images locally.
-For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker in such scenarios.
+**NOTE**: Docker *is not required* to be installed on your machine, unless you need to build and run the images locally.
+For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker installed in that case.

 ## Shiny Applications

-These steps are for [shiny][2] applications.
+These steps are for [Shiny][2] applications.

 In your R application source's root directory: